Exploring Leptogenesis in the Era of First Order Electroweak Phase Transition

 In this work, we demonstrate that leptogenesis indeed remains a possibility at such a low scale ($i.e.$ even below $T_{\rm sp}^{\rm SM}$) provided the EW phase transition (EWPT) is of strongly first order\footnote{Note that for the above mentioned low scale leptogenesis scenarios, the EWPT is considered to be a smooth cross-over.} having a characteristic bubble nucleation temperature $T_n$, at which one bubble on an average is nucleated per horizon.
 Although bubbles of broken phase (inside which Higgs $vev$, $\langle H \rangle = v(T) \neq 0$) begin to form at a certain critical temperature $T_c$ above $T_n$, they can't grow beyond a critical size and initiate the conversion of the Universe from the symmetric phase ($\langle H \rangle =0$) to the broken one until the temperature drops to $T_n$.
 Hence, the symmetric phase is prevalent in the entire Universe till $T_n$.
 Note that $T_n$ can be kept below $T_{\rm sp}^{\rm SM}$ in scenarios with the first order EWPT (FOEWPT) in general.
 This may have interesting consequence in terms of leptogenesis as in such a circumstance, a RHN having mass $M_N$ within a range $T_n<M_N<T_{\rm sp}^{\rm SM}$ can decay out of equilibrium ($N \rightarrow l_L + H$) and produces a lepton asymmetry in the Universe (in symmetric phase) that can still be converted into BAU via sphalerons.
 This is due to the fact that sphalerons (above $T_n$ and below 131.7 GeV) remaining in the symmetric phase are in equilibrium as the expansion of the broken phase bubbles (beyond a critical size) pervading the Universe are yet to be started.
-Immediately below $T_n$, tunnelling to the true vacuum ($v (T) \neq 0$) from the false one starts to proceed efficiently, leading to the nucleation of bubbles.
+Immediately below $T_n$, tunneling to the true vacuum ($v (T) \neq 0$) from the false one starts to proceed efficiently, leading to the nucleation of bubbles.
 During the nucleation, the baryon asymmetry (produced outside the bubble) is engulfed inside with the gradual expansion of the bubble.
-As the sphaleron rate is exponentially suppressed: $\Gamma_{\rm sph}^{\rm (in)} \sim T^4 {\rm Exp}\left[-8\pi v(T)/g_{\rm w} T \right]$~\cite{Cline:2006ts} within the true vacuum bubbles, sphalerons decouple immediately and hence, the enclosed baryon asymmetry remains preserved.
-Below we first proceed to discuss the requirement for realising FOEWPT and show to what extent $T_n$ can be lowered in such a picture.
-Based on such finding, we plan to enter estimating low scale leptogenesis connected to a $T_n$ below the $T_{\rm sp}^{\rm SM}$.\\
+As the sphaleron rate is exponentially suppressed: $\Gamma_{\rm sph}^{\rm (in)} \sim T^4 {\rm exp}\left[-8\pi v(T)/g_{\rm w} T \right]$~\cite{Cline:2006ts} within the true vacuum bubbles, sphalerons decouple immediately and hence, the enclosed baryon asymmetry remains preserved.